carolrizzi/mentor/README.md

 # 1. Mentor

-Mentor is a AI-powered educational assistant that allows users to analyze text and ask follow-up questions based on the analysis.
+Mentor is an AI-powered educational assistant that allows users to analyze text and ask follow-up questions based on the analysis.
 It is designed to help users gain insights from their text content and engage in meaningful conversations with an AI assistant.

 ## 1.1.
 AI Assistant

 The AI Assistant is the core component of the Mentor application.
 We use the Together AI platform as our cloud provider for AI models.
-Together AI offers a range of free large language models, which facilitates low-cost development of AI-powered applications without the need for local model deployment.
+Together AI offers a range of free large language models, which facilitate low-cost development of AI-powered applications without the need for local model deployment.

-We decided to use the model `Llama-3.3-70B-Instruct-Turbo-Free` for being among the most powerful free models available on Together AI.
+We decided to use the model `Llama-3.3-70B-Instruct-Turbo-Free` because it is among the most powerful free models available on Together AI.
 It is capable of handling reasonably complex conversations, as well as maintaining contextual understanding across multiple interactions.

-However, if desired, the user/developer can change the assistant underlying model and model provider platform by extending the `Assistant` class and updating the model-related environment variables (see `deploy/.env.example` for details).
+However, if desired, the user/developer can change the assistant's underlying model and model provider platform by extending the `Assistant` class and updating the model-related environment variables (see `deploy/.env.example` for details).
 The Mentor application is designed to be flexible and can be adapted to use other models or providers in the future.
 The AI Assistant is implemented as an abstract class, allowing for easy extension and customization.

 To implement a new AI Assistant, you can create a subclass of the `mentor.assistant.agent.Assistant` class and implement the `model` property to return the specific model instance you want to use.
 This allows for plug-and-play functionality, enabling the application to switch between different AI models or providers as needed.